 Hot Beef Pinwheels

 Today’s recipe is all about left-overs.
 What do you do when you have about two cups of left-over hot beef??
 You make Hot Beef Pinwheels!
 First let me explain what “hot beef” is.
-In my family, we call “shredded” beef, “hot” beef.
+In my family, we call “shredded” beef, “Italian” beef, “hot” beef.
 “Shredded” beef or “hot” beef is served on a bun or my personal favorite, a nice “roll.”
-I prefer a nice “roll” that is crusty on the outside and tender on the inside…better to soak up all that flavorful juice.
+I prefer a nice “roll” that is crusty on the outside and tender on the inside, better to soak up all that flavorful juice.
 My hubby prefers his “hot” beef on a slab of garlic bread.

 Best “Hot” Beef